thirdweb-dev/unity-sdk/README.md

 All Prefabs require the [ThirdwebManager](https://github.com/thirdweb-dev/unity-sdk/blob/main/Assets/Thirdweb/Examples/Scripts/Prefabs/ThirdwebManager.cs) prefab to get the SDK Instance, drag and drop it into your scene and select the networks you want to support from the Inspector.

-[Connect Wallet](https://github.com/thirdweb-dev/unity-sdk/blob/main/Assets/Thirdweb/Examples/Scripts/Prefabs/Prefab_ConnectWallet.cs) - All-in one drag & drop wallet supporting multiple wallet providers, network switching, balance displaying and more!
+[Connect Wallet](https://github.com/thirdweb-dev/unity-sdk/blob/main/Assets/Thirdweb/Examples/Scripts/Prefabs/Prefab_ConnectWallet.cs) - All-in-one drag & drop wallet supporting multiple wallet providers, network switching, balance displaying and more!
 - Drag and drop it into your scene and select the wallet providers you want to support from the Inspector.
 - You may also choose whether you want to activate the Network Switching feature (leave unchecked if your app only requires one network).